 Polycarbonate plastics and epoxy resins contain a chemical called Bisphenol-A. These plastics are for manufacturing food packaging materials like plastic bags and bottles.
 BPA is the most manufactured global chemical.
 In 2003, about 13 billion kilograms of bisphenol A were manufactured3.

 Heat and the age of plastics affect the amount of BPA released from plastic bottles.
 Studies show that plastic bottles leach harmful chemicals like BPA inside the bottle’s content.
 Small amounts of BPA leach out when you boil and wash the bottles.
-However, older plastic bottles tend to release a higher level of BPA due to wear and tear.
+However, older bottles tend to release a higher level of BPA due to wear and tear.

 Although plastic manufacturers claim that BPA isn’t dangerous to human health, scientists discovered that BPA disrupted the cells and tissues when they examined its effects of BPA on animals4.
 Meanwhile, the results of a survey by the Centers for Disease Control and Prevention found that the majority of Americans have BPA in their bodies.
 It also affects the functions of the placenta during gestation.
 Furthermore, it increases the risk of prostate cancer in male animals.

 Studies conducted on humans also showed similar levels of BPA5 found in animals in the human bloodstream, placenta, and fetal blood.
 The effects of this chemical on human health are unclear, so there is no accurate information about its impacts on babies.
-However, babies and children are easily affected by toxic chemical compounds.
-As such, the safest thing to do is to eliminate the possible adverse effects of BPA on your child’s health by using BPA-free plastic bottles.

-A glass baby bottle is a perfect non-toxic baby bottle.
+A glass baby bottle is a perfect, non-toxic baby bottle.
 Many people avoid glass bottles because of their ability to break easily.
 However, the tempered glass used to make baby bottles is harder to shatter.
-Further, manufacturers often wrap them in a rubberized glass bottle cover or one made from silicone, to help protect them from those inevitable drops.
+Further, manufacturers often wrap them in a rubberized glass bottle cover or one made from silicone to help protect them from those inevitable drops.

 They are thermal shock resistant- they can handle hot and cold temperatures.
 Glass baby bottles are microwaveable, unlike other bottles made with plastic.